 - Make sure that there are no other people or animals nearby while you are spraying the pesticide;

-- For home treatments, open all doors and windows after the treatment to air your home and get rid of any lingering chemical smells;
+- Open all doors and windows after the treatment to air your home and get rid of any lingering chemical smells;

 - Do not let other people or animals into the treated area for as much time as it is stated in the instructions.